drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

 ### Real-World Applications
-When to Use ReLU?

-ReLU is the standard for hidden layers in modern neural networks, especially in:
+**When to Use ReLU?** ReLU is the standard for hidden layers in modern neural networks, especially in:

- - **Image Classification**: Handles complex, high-dimensional data like Fashion MNIST.
+ - *Image Classification*: Handles complex, high-dimensional data like Fashion MNIST.
- - **Deep Architectures**: Prevents vanishing gradients in networks with many layers.
+ - *Deep Architectures*: Prevents vanishing gradients in networks with many layers.

-When to Use Sigmoid?

-Sigmoid is still useful in specific scenarios, such as:
+**When to Use Sigmoid?** Sigmoid is still useful in specific scenarios, such as:

- - **Binary Classification**: Output layer for tasks requiring probabilities between 0 and 1.
+ - *Binary Classification*: Output layer for tasks requiring probabilities between 0 and 1.
- - **Shallow Networks**: Can perform well when model depth is limited.
+ - *Shallow Networks*: Can perform well when model depth is limited.

 #### Summary
 Choosing the right activation function can dramatically affect your model’s performance.
 For Fashion MNIST, ReLU was the clear winner, offering faster training, better accuracy, and smoother loss convergence.
 While Sigmoid has its place in certain use cases, it struggles with modern datasets and deep architectures.
 The lesson?
 Start with ReLU for hidden layers, and reserve Sigmoid for specific needs like binary classification.

-# PART 4.
+# Part 4.
 Hyperparameter Tuning for Neural Networks: The Fashion MNIST Approach

-When training neural networks (NNs), every parameter matters.
+When training NNs, every parameter matters.
 Hyperparameters like learning rate and batch size aren’t learned by the model—they’re chosen by you.
 These settings can make or break your model’s performance.
 But how do you find the right combination?
 In this part, I’ll take you through my experience fine-tuning hyperparameters for a NN trained on the Fashion MNIST dataset.
-We’ll cover:
+In this part, I’ll cover:

  - How learning rate impacts convergence.
  - Why batch size can influence both speed and stability.
  - The importance of regularisation techniques like dropout to prevent overfitting.
  - Interpreting precision, recall, and F1-score to evaluate model performance.

-### Technical Explanation
-#### The Starting Point
+### Technical Explanation: The Starting Point
 I built a simple but effective NN to classify images in the Fashion MNIST dataset.
 The network consisted of:

  - A **Flatten** layer to prepare the input data.